livegnik/2way-poc-design/README.md

 * Industrial control and automation systems
 * Internet of Things and edge device networks
 * Embedded systems and firmware-managed devices
+* Resource-constrained devices and data centers
 * Offline-first and intermittently connected systems
 * Mesh networks and ad-hoc communication systems
 * Defense, aerospace, and satellite-based systems
 * Research, scientific, and field-deployed platforms
 * Data-sharing platforms with strict isolation requirements

-Each domain reflects environments where centralized trust, implicit coordination, or silent failure are unacceptable.
+These domains share a common requirement: centralized trust, implicit coordination, and silent failure are unacceptable.

 ## What this repository deliberately does not decide